lindehaven/CP-M/README.md

 ### Internals

+SHL is based on the syntax highlighting in Kilo editor (kilo) v0.0.1.
 Syntax Highlighter (SHL) is in alpha state.
 Highlights strings and comments in C. Remains to highlight numeric constants and keywords.